 5 Best places to visit on a day trip from Bath by train

-If you prefer to take the train it is possible to visit some of these places from Bath in a day.
-In our view, some destinations are better visited with a tour such as most of the Cotswolds but these are our top picks from Bath if you prefer to take the train.
+If you prefer to take the train, visiting some of these places from Bath in a day is possible.
+In our view, some destinations are better visited by tour, such as most of the Cotswolds, but these are our top picks from Bath by train.

 Salisbury and Stonehenge